->

-> Make-up The wearing of make-up is not appropriate for school.
+Make-up Visible make up is not appropriate and only very discreet make up is allowed.
 Nail varnish and gel nails are not permitted.

->

-> Hair Extreme hair lengths (either very short or very long) and synthetic colours are not allowed.
+Hair Extreme hair lengths (either very long or very short, including ‘tram lines’ and shaving to grade 1) and synthetic colours are not allowed.
 Ideally, long hair should be tied back.
-Tramlines and shaved hair patterns/designs are not permitted.

->

-> Sixth form dress code
+Sixth form dress code

 Sixth-form students at Ashlyns have some discretion to make certain choices about their working clothes, but are expected to set an example of smart appearance to other year groups and the local community.
 Our dress code is smart office wear that complies with these requirements.